 Create classic Pimm’s with our checklist:

-Borage: a traditional Pimm's herb, scattered on top
+Borage: a classic Pimm's herb, scattered on top

 ICE ICE BABY